happychallenge/R_Report/README.md

 ## R program include
 * R basic
-* Data import from Excel, CSV, *Database* and Statistics Package
+* Data import from Excel, CSV, *Database* and Statistics Package This part is very important, because data for analysis is most from Excel, CSV, Database.
 * Data Frame
   + select()
   + filter()